mbellman/cosmodrone/README.md

 * Rivers

 ##### CODE
-* Handy routine for converting to/from Canvas pixel data index and [x, y] pixel coordinate
 * Text coloring
 * List script dependencies in comments at the top of each file where applicable
 * Change curly brace line break convention across files (only inside functions)